SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Here are a few tips for getting around San Francisco to some of our top districts.

 Chinatown: You can either walk, take the bus, or ride a cable car to Chinatown.
 Buses that run through this district are the 30 and the 45.
-All three cable cars get within a few blocks of Chinatown.
+All three cable car lines get within a few blocks of Chinatown.

 Fisherman's Wharf: You can get to Fisherman's Wharf on the F streetcar.
 You can also get here on two of the three cable car lines (Powell/Hyde & Powell/Mason).
 All of these options are a great way for getting around San Francisco and to popular destinations in this district.